 - View and transact access (Value): This type of access brings more responsibilities, such as making external transfers and internal payments.
 It’s used during the power of attorney executions or given to high-level employees to manage various aspects of the business.

-GoSolo’s Business Banking for Teams
+GoSolo’s Business Account for Teams

 GoSolo allows single-owners of limited companies to create online business accounts.
-With the understanding that some customers will be working with teams or various support staff, we have taken the move to offer third-party access to bank accounts.
+With the understanding that some customers will be working with teams or various support staff, we have taken the move to offer third-party access to business accounts.
 Currently, accounts can have two roles:

 - Administrator: The primary account holder serves as the single admin.
 They can make payments, manage the Mastercard provided for spending, and send invoices.